safarinexus/edgr-odinprojects/README.md

 8. Odin Library
 Intermediate JavaScript & JS Objects Project
 Project: Library
-A library website of books with basic functionality to add new books implemented with Dialogs and JS Objects
+A library website of books with basic functionality to add new books implemented with Dialogs and JS Objects.

+9. Odin Tic-Tac-Toe
+Intermediate JavaScript IIFE & Factory Functions Project
+Project: Tic-Tac-Toe
+A simple game of Tic-Tac-Toe played from your browser!